StateVoicesNational/Spoke/docs/HOWTO-use-contact-loaders.md

 2. When a campaigner submits the contact-loader specific information to save the campaign -- here Spoke will pass the data to a processContactLoad method for the ingest method chosen.
 3. For sophisticated applications, the ingest method can add endpoints or otherwise change the express app on-load of the function.
-This can allow asynchoronous server-to-server APIs if necessary.
+This can allow asynchronous server-to-server APIs if necessary.

 These three are represented in this graphic to outline the workflow: